Transverse tori in Engel manifolds: Further background

 Now we can analyze the remaining orientations in a general Engel manifold.
 Since $TM/\W$ and $\E$ are now canonically oriented in all Engel manifolds, orienting $TM$ is equivalent to orienting $\W$ or $\E/\W$, the latter corresponding to $\xi$ in any $\W$-transverse 3-manifold.
-This choice and the orientation of $\D$ are arbitrary: There is a pair of involutions on $\pr\R^3$ defined by reversing the signs of coordinates $w,x,z$ and $x,y$, respectively.
+This choice and the orientation of $\D$ are arbitrary: There is a pair of involutions on $\pr\R^3$ defined by reversing the signs of coordinates $w,x,z$ or $x,y$, respectively.
 These preserve the Engel structure but independently reverse the two orientations in question, as well as the signs of the forms $\alpha$ and $\beta$.
-(There are also Engel manifolds with nonorientable flags whose Stiefel--Whitney classes $w_1(\W)$, $w_1(\D/\W)$ and $w_1(\E/\D)$ are all different, although their sum must vanish.
-These can be made from the prolongation of a contact manifold with nonorientable $\xi$ by modding out $\pi$-rotation in the fibers.)
 Independently choosing the above pair of orientations allows four possible ways to orient the flag, orienting all ten quotients.
 We always assume these choices have been made, with $\alpha$ chosen to evaluate positively on $TM/\E$.
 We then choose our local coordinates so that the orientations are described by our convention for $\pr\R^3$, and $\beta$ evaluates positively on $\E/\D$.

-\begin{Remark} If we allow nonorientable Engel flags, we can construct transverse Klein bottles from the $yz$-plane in $\pr\R^3$ by modding out a pair of translations after composing one with one of the above involutions.
-We can arrange either the normal bundle or $TM$ to be trivial (but not both). \end{Remark}
+\begin{Remarks} (a) If we allow nonorientable Engel flags, we can construct transverse Klein bottles as quotients of the $yz$-plane in $\pr\R^3$, and arrange either $TM$ or the normal bundle (hence $\D$) to be orientable (but not both).
+For the former, mod out unit $y$-translation, and then unit $z$-translation composed with the involution reversing the signs of $x,y$.
+For the latter, first mod out $z$-translation, then $y$-translation composed with reversing $w,x,z$.

+\item[b)] More generally, the above flexibility of orientations allows Engel structures with various forms of nonorientability.
+Up to homotopy, every formal Engel structure (suitably defined in the presence of nonorientability) can be made into a loose \cite{CPP} or overtwisted \cite{PV} Engel structure.
+Prolongations supply concrete examples:

+\item[i)] Prolongations of nonorientable contact plane fields (defined as in Section~\ref{Prolong} but with $\alpha$ globally defined only with values in a twisted line bundle) have $\W$ nonorientable but $\D/\W$ canonically oriented, so $\D$ and $TM$ are also nonorientable with \item[ii)] Every prolongation has a free involution obtained by reversing the orientation of the lines $\L$, i.e., the fiberwise antipodal map.
+The quotient has nonorientable $\D$ with $w_1(\D)$ having nonzero value on the fibers, but if $\xi$ is orientable then so is $TM$, and \item[iii)] If, instead, $\xi$ and hence $TM$ are nonorientable in (ii), the previous computation still applies near a fiber, so Thus, we have exhibited three different types of behavior of these classes.
+The example in (a) with $\D$ orientable but $TM$ nonorientable exhibits the remaining case for Engel structures exhibiting nonorientability. \end{Remarks}